zzyzek/sandbox/notes/POMS-Future-Research.md

 * 3d path with endpoints at opposite corners
 * joined path with restricted barrier (as in example above)
-* 2+ paths with left endpoint for each through a barrier to a perumted endpoints on right
+* 2+ paths with left endpoint for each through a barrier to a permuted endpoints on right
 * various logic gates with paths through corridors
   - make sure they're solvable on the small scale
   - scale up to see they can still be solved